-For UE supporting SSB burst periodicity adaptation for SCell operation, SMTC is associated with SSB adaptation for RRM measurement on SCell.
+For UE supporting ssb-BurstPeriodicityAdaptation-r19, SMTC is associated with SSB adaptation for RRM measurement on SCell.

 <Unchanged Text Skipped>

 9.8.7 Minimum requirement at transitions

 For UE supporting ncd-SSB-BWP-Wor-r18, when the L1-SINR measurement transitions from measurements performed on CD-SSB to measurements performed on NCD-SSB or vice versa due to BWP switching during one measurement period, the UE shall use a L1-SINR measurement period that is the maximum of the L1-SINR measurement period corresponding to the first SSB type and the second SSB type after the BWP switching.